Kalobaran Maiti

 Fellow of the National Academy of Sciences, Indian Academy of Sciences and the Indian National Science Academy.

-He is a Professor of Condensed Matter Physics and Materials' Science in Tata Institute of Fundamental Research, Mumbai (TIFR).
+He is a Professor of Condensed Matter Physics and Materials Science at Tata Institute of Fundamental Research, Mumbai (TIFR).
 At TIFR, Maiti has built an electron spectrometer that can measure the energy of electrons with very high accuracy.
+He was appointed as the Director of the Indian Association for the Cultivation of Science, Kolkata on 19 March 2025.